lame-engineer/wordpress-automation-script/README.md

 - The script needs to be run as root (use sudo)
 - To run the script first give it appropriate permissions.
     - `chmod +x script_name`
-- Run the script by the following command `sudo ./script_name example.com`
+- Run the script by the following command `sudo ./script_name example.com`.
+This will spin up the containers.

-  Where the exampl.com wold be your very own site name
+  Where the exampl.com would be your very own site name

+- To stop the containers use `sudo ./script_name stop`
+- To delete the containers use `sudo ./script_name destroy`

+### The script needs to be run as root because of the following reasons -
+- Instaaling packages
+- Making changes in /etc/hosts file